When Kids Get Violent: “There’s No Excuse for Abuse”

 Monitor the Media in Your Home

-Not all kids listen to violent rap or metal music and then come down and be nice at dinner.
-Monitoring and excluding violent media, including TV, videos, music and computer, gives the whole family the theme that violence is not going to be glamorized in your home.
+Monitoring and excluding violent media, including TV, videos, music, and computer games, gives the whole family the message that violence is not going to be glamorized in your home.

 Be a Role Model for Your Child

 As a parent, you need to be a role model.
-If you and your spouse are hurting one another or hurting your children to get your way, don’t be surprised if your kids mimic that.
-Kids watch parents for a living—it’s their job, it’s what they do.
-If parents model shortcuts and poor problem-solving, it’s natural that the kids are going to follow suit.
+If you and your spouse are hurting one another or hurting your children to get your way, don’t be surprised if your child mimics you.

 Violence in Younger Kids

 If you have a younger child who is displaying violent or destructive behavior, think of it as a warning sign.
 Kids who are violent at age five, six, and seven have an extraordinarily high rate of being violent as teens and young adults.

 Violent behavior at this age would include hitting other kids, biting, and kicking on a consistent basis to get what they want.
 It’s very important to hold young children accountable and to teach them social problem-solving skills they can use to replace violence.